JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-intellij-idea.md

    fun String.countDistinctCharacters() = toLowerCase().toList().distinct().count()

    fun main() {
+       // Read the input value.
        println("Hello, enter your name:")
        val name = readLine()
+       // Count letters in the name.
        name?.replace(" ", "")?.let {
            println("Your name contains ${it.length} letters")
-           println("Your name contains ${it.countDistinctCharacters()} unique letters")
+           // Print the number of unique letters. println("Your name contains ${it.countDistinctCharacters()} unique letters")
        } ?: error("Error while reading input from the terminal: the value can't be null.")
    }